aritter/5539-Fall-2015-Project/README.md

 --------------

 One interesting text datasource to work with is Twitter data.
 We have prepared a ~20GB Twitter dataset which is marked up with NLP various annotations (named entities, parts of speech, chunk tags, etc...).
 Please email the instructor if you would like to get access to this data for your project.
-This dataset will take a while to download, so you will probably want a stable network connection.
+Note that this dataset will take a while to download, so you will probably want to do it on a stable network connection overnight or something...

 The data in the file looks like so (we have included a script to parse this file...):